 Make it easy by adding links (to Google or Trip Advisor etc.) in your Thank You email or on the printed receipt.
 Ask straight away while people have the momentum.
-Post recent reviews on social media.
+Add them to all your marketing and post them on social media.

 A “tag your friends campaign”on Instagram or Facebook.

 “Win a luxury vegan sandwich and drink!
-Just like our page @yourbusiness and tag your vegan friends #PaulsChristmasVeganFeelgoodSandwich available now @yourbusiness.”
+Just like our page @yourbusiness and tag your vegan friends #PaulsChristmasVeganSandwich.

-“A free limited addition T-Shirt for our first 20 customers to buy from our new summer range @yourbusiness.
+“A free limited edition T-Shirt for our first 20 customers to buy from our new summer range.
 Tag your friends!”

 Lots of comments from competitions will help get your post seen to more people.